 Diverticular disease.
 A diverticulum is a small pouch or pocket in the colon (large intestine).
 Sometimes they can become inflamed and cause pain (diverticulitis).

 This is often managed without surgery.
 If someone has a lot of diverticula that often become inflamed, the doctor may recommend bowel resection surgery to remove that part of the intestine.
-Due to extensive inflammation sometimes these diverticulae can perforate and in that case also we need to resect that segment of colon.
+Due to extensive inflammation sometimes these diverticula can perforate and in that case also need to resect that segment of the colon.

 Liver Hydatid Cysts (Parasite cyst)